JaniM/Joe/README.md

 # Joe
 Joe is a concise language derived from J and is designed for code golfing.
 So, if you're familiar with J, you can easily grasp Joe.
+Othwerwise, let me run through the most important points:

+* Joe is not a von Neumann -language
+* Functions can usually implicitly handle arbitrarily nested lists (arrays).
+  * `1+1 2 3` is `2 3 4`
+* ...

 * [Quick tutorial](doc/quick.md)